AlanyTan/nestjs-template/README.md

 ### Test scripts

 - Unit: `npm run test:unit` - Fast unit tests
-- Service: `npm run test:service` - Tests with which require Docker depencencies
+- Service: `npm run test:service` - Tests with which require Docker depencencies.
+Drops the Postgres schema before running.
 - All: `npm test` - All of the above
 - CI: `npm run test:ci` - Like all tests but with CI configuration.
 In local, you will need `echo -e "127.0.0.1\tpostgres" | sudo sh -c 'cat >> /etc/hosts'`.